hootstheowl/hello-grid/README.md

   </Grid>
 );
 ```
-Can create a more visible, spaced out, and arranged blueprint to work from:
+This can create a more visible, spaced out, and arranged blueprint to work from:
 ![basic props screenshot](static/basic-props-screenshot.gif)

 ## Props list